Railwells - The Wells Railway Fraternity welcome.

 The chosen charity of the Wells Railway Fraternity.
 Railway Children supports street children living alone and at risk on the streets.
 They help children all over the world, many of whom live in and around railway stations (hence the name).

-City of Wells Painting was commissioned in 2008 to mark the 40th Anniversary of The Wells Railway Fraternity and painted by artist David Fisher
+City of Wells Painting was commissioned in 2008 to mark the 40th Anniversary of The Wells Railway Fraternity and painted by the late artist David Fisher

 Name City of Wells